kayhadrin/threejs-demo/README.md

   - A React component responsible for rendering and managing the product editing UI.
   - Expects an `init` prop with initial values for `containerMaterialID` and `containerTemplateID`.
   - Manages form state (`DraftProduct` from `Models.ts`), basic validation, and render logic to display a 3D model for the product.
+  - Displays a Share button to facilitate bookmarking the current page state.

+- `ProductEditorCanvas`:

+  - React component dedicated to render a 3D product preview on a UI canvas
+  - Target 3D product asset are loaded asynchronously

+- `Lazy3DModels`:

+  - React component to help load 3D model assets asynchronously.
+  - Individual models can be loaded thanks to the `React.lazy()` API